Swansea City Centre: Alexandra Road vicinity

 Alexandra Road is in an area to the north of the city centre at the foot of Townhill.
-It is home to a campus University of Wales Trinity Saint David which has several premises in the area.
-Swansea College of Art's main centre is located in a building that once housed the Dynevor Secondary school.
-The Glynn Vivian Art Gallery is located here as is Swansea Central police station is located here in a new building on the site that was once occupied by a fire station.
-It was relocated from an older building that stood on the corner of Orchard Street/Alexandra Road.
-The building next to the old police station, opposite the Glynn Vivian gallery once housed the old library, which has now been relocated to the Civic Centre.
-The old police station has been converted into student flats for students of UWTSD.
+It is home to a campus University of Wales Trinity Saint David (UWTSD) which has several premises in the area.
+Swansea College of Art's main centre is in a building that once housed the Dynevor Secondary school.
+The Glynn Vivian Art Gallery is here, as is Swansea Central police station.
+The Old Library building next to the old police station, on the corner of Orchard Street and Alexandra Road, once housed the central lending and reference library, which has now been relocated to the Civic Centre.
+The old police station has been converted into flats for students of UWTSD.

 The old library is now part of Swansea College of Art and houses its Stained Glass, Product Design, Automotive Design, Games Design, 3D Computer Animation and Foundation courses.
 The BBC has two radio studios, a newsroom and general office at 32 Alexandra Road.
-It sub-lets part of its former building from the University of Wales Trinity Saint David which now owns the building and hosts its Music Technology and Performing Arts courses.
+It sub-lets part of its former building from UWTSD which now owns the building and hosts its Music Technology and Performing Arts courses.
 The Swansea Magistrates Court is located opposite the police station.
-The Mount Pleasant Baptist Church sits in the far south of the area on Kingsway.
+The Mount Pleasant Baptist Church is in the far south of the area, on Kingsway.